-Stablecoin payment intents API guide for merchants
+Stablecoin payment intents API guide

 Why payment intents beat ad-hoc wallet collection